Luckingz/printf/README.md

-A collaboration project on the Printf project
+An associated task on the printf project
-A project that learn how to use the prinft function
+A project that illustrate how to use the printf functions